aviral36/MC207/index.md

 #

 ### #3.
-Write a program to find the solutions of the equation=Ax using eigenvalues and eigenvector.
+Write a program to find the solutions of the equation x=Ax using eigenvalues and eigenvector.

 ```markdown